-Note: This feature works only if the Platform has been built with the Front Panel module enabled.

-Warning: This feature is useful to test locally some changes in Front Panel project.
-The Platform does not contain the changes until a new Platform is built.
+Warning: This feature only works if the Platform has been built with the Front Panel module enabled and the Platform does not contain the changes until a new Platform is built.

 Launch an application on the Simulator to run the Front Panel.